| Working

 including many from Eire, who had lost their homes because

+of the terrible strife in the country at that time.
 Again, during the Ulster troubles of the past 30 years, when

 many families, especially in Belfast, were dispossessed and

+had to move, the Order was prominent in alleviating hardship.
 All this is well documented and is recognised by many members

+of the general public.
 Not so well publicised are the many efforts by Orangemen

 and their Lodges in helping the local community and not in